 GMO has performed this rate impact calculation in accordance with the methodology as required by the RES rules.
-Case No. ET-2014-0059.
-That Commission order, which is final and non-appealable, also provided that 1) GMO could suspend payment of solar rebates after making solar rebate payments of at least \$50 million after August 31, 2012 (which GMO has done), and 2) the retail rate impact methodology was still a matter in dispute among stakeholders and would be the subject of a future rulemaking proceeding (which has not yet occurred).
-For 2016, 2017 and 2018, respectively, that calculation produces GMO asserts that RES rules' methodology does not present an accurate and complete picture of the retail rate impact of GMO's spending on renewables for the following reasons:
+The Commission's order in Case No. ET-2014-0059, which is final and non-appealable, also provided that 1) GMO could suspend payment of solar rebates after making solar rebate payments of at least \$50 million after August 31, 2012 (which GMO has done), and 2) A consistent retail rate impact methodology is still in dispute among stakeholders but methods have been used within respective cases to address for each company.
+For 2017, 2018 and 2019, respectively, that calculation produces .
+GMO asserts that RES rules' methodology does not present an accurate and complete picture of the retail rate impact of GMO's spending on renewables for the following reasons: